nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

     }
 }
 ```
 This function runs in **O(n^2)** time.
-The outer loop runs n times and the inner loop runs n times for each iteration of the outer loop, giving us n^2.
+The outer loop runs n times and the inner loop runs n times for each iteration of the outer loop.

 # Comparing Efficiencies
 Imagine you're trying to find the smallest in-app purchase you've made.
 How would you go about doing this?
 Let's take a look at two different approaches and compare them.
+If our inventory list had 100 items then our function would have to print 10,000 times.

 O(n^2)
 ```